 - Tendons that attach and anchor muscles to a bone

 - Bone that provides a strong structural framework for your body

 - Teeth that allow you to chew and breakdown foods for healthy digestion

 Collagen provides tensile strength, firmness and stability to connective tissue and is the most abundant protein found in your body, making up around 30% of your total body protein.
-Collagen fibres are made up of three different amino acid building blocks or proteins that intertwine together, much like a strongly braided rope.
-Collagen holds you together by ‘supporting and connecting’ different structures in your body, giving you ‘architectural strength’, like bricks and mortar in a building.
+Collagen fibres are made up of three different amino acid building blocks, glycine, proline and hydroxyproline, that intertwine together, much like a strongly braided rope.
+Collagen holds you together by supporting and connecting different structures in your body, giving you ‘architectural strength’, like bricks and mortar in a building.

 Your body contains around 7g of silica, concentrated mainly in your skin, bones, hair, tendons and blood vessels.
-When you’re young, you naturally have higher levels of collagen and silica, and this is reflected in your firm, wrinkle-free skin and flexible pain-free joints.
-Silica is required for the production of collagen, and as you age, both your collagen and silica levels begin to decline.
+When you’re young, you naturally have higher levels of both collagen and silica, and this is reflected in your firm skin and flexible joints.
+Silica is required for the production of collagen, and as you age, both collagen and silica levels begin to decline.
 Silica supports connective tissue health including bones, hair, skin elasticity and structure, and nails.
 See more Silica Hair Solution.